An Intermediate Program Representation for Optimizing Stream-Based Languages: RTLola

 From a specification, we can derive a \emph{Dependency Graph} describing the relation between streams.
 Analysis on this graph returns the required memory and a partial order, indicating which evaluation steps -- called \emph{Tasks} -- have to be done in which order.
-These tasks either spawn, shift, evaluate, or close stream instances.
+These tasks either spawn, shift, evaluate, or close stream instances and correspond to the clauses in the specification.
 Here, \emph{shifting} an instance reserves space for a new value.
 The order can be transformed into a list of \emph{layers}, where the layers are evaluated sequentially and all tasks of one layer in parallel.
 For a more detailed explanation, we refer to the \rtlola tutorial~\cite{baumeister2024tutorial}.